anirudhVASUDEV23/hci_lab/README.md

 - **Flexibility, Robustness, Learnability, Recency, and Serial Position Effect**
 - **The 80-20 Rule (Pareto Principle) in HCI**

-The final submission includes **wireframes, screenshots, and explanations** of how these HCI principles were implemented.

 ---

 ## **Features & Design Considerations**